Skip to content

 The Advancement of the Professions Committee will oversee work that is non-statutory in nature and contributes broadly to the advancement of the veterinary and/or veterinary nursing professions.

-Such activity includes, but is not limited to, leadership, innovation, mental health (Mind Matters), the Fellowship, international strategy, Vet Futures, VN Futures and other workstreams to be defined by Council.
+Such activity includes, but is not limited to, leadership, innovation, mental health (Mind Matters), the Fellowship, international strategy, Vet Futures, VN Futures, diversity and inclusion, sustainability and other workstreams to be defined by Council.

 This will exclude work that is non-statutory but sufficiently covered by existing standing committees, such as postgraduate education.

-The Committee will comprise the chairs of relevant working parties or taskforces, or appropriate Council member champions, together with four other members of Council (chair, lay member, veterinary surgeon, veterinary nurse), together with relevant members of the Senior Team.
+The Committee shall comprise the chairs of relevant working parties or taskforces, or appropriate Council member champions, together with up to four other members of Council (chair, lay member, veterinary surgeon, veterinary nurse), together with relevant members of the Senior Team.
 Other Committee members may be co-opted if necessary.
-RCVS Knowledge, an independent charity, will contribute by means of its Chair of Trustees who will be an invited observer.
-Although they each have responsibility for individual projects or areas of work, they will review and input across all areas, with collective responsibility.
+RCVS Knowledge, an independent charity, will contribute by means of its Chair of Trustees, who will be an invited observer.
+Although they each have responsibility for individual projects or areas of work, Committee members will review and input across all areas, with collective responsibility.

-4. Provide a forum for blue-sky thinking to support the identification and development of new non-statutory projects which would serve to advance the professions;
+d.
+Provide a forum for blue-sky thinking to support the identification and development of new non-statutory projects that would serve to advance the professions;

-6. Make recommendations to Council for any new streams of work which may be appropriate under our Royal Charter; and
+f.
+Make recommendations to Council for any new streams of work which may be appropriate under our Royal Charter; and,

-7. Make a report to Council on a regular basis summarising the work that comes under its purview.
+g.
+Make a report to Council on a regular basis summarising the work that comes under its purview (usually via the minutes of its meetings).

 Back to top